-The upstream processes include the following inflow of raw material and energy wares needed for the manufacture of the printed paper products:
+The upstream processes include the following inflow of raw material and energy wares needed for the manufacture of the printed products on various supports:

-- If paper from virgin fibre used: production of virgin fibre paper, included silvicultural, transport or wood processing activities: e.g. seedling production, soil preparation, planting (sowing or natural regeneration), pre-commercial thinning, thinning, fertilization, felling, transportation, pulping, transportation of pulp to paper production (if not integrated) and paper production. - If paper from recycle fibre used: production of recycled paper, included collection of paper for recycling from households, industry and offices and transport to a sorting facility; sorting into paper grades and transport, pulping transportation of pulp to paper production (if not integrated) and paper production. - Production of printing ink or toner. - Production of other materials within the printed paper products: biopolymers, fossil plastics, varnishes, silicone, etc. - Production of auxiliary products and washing materials for machines, as solvents, minerals, chemicals, etc. - Production of supporting material for printing which depends on the type of print system (such as off-set or rotary printing process) as the aluminium plates for the offset printing. - Production of primary, secondary and tertiary packaging of the final product. - Production of the materials of post printing processes as thread and glue for bookbinding. - Used energy in raw materials and materials manufacturing.
+- If paper from virgin fibre used: production of virgin fibre paper, included silvicultural, transport or wood processing activities: e.g. seedling production, soil preparation, planting (sowing or natural regeneration), pre-commercial thinning, thinning, fertilization, felling, transportation, pulping, transportation of pulp to paper production (if not integrated) and paper production. - If paper from recycle fibre used: production of recycled paper, included collection of paper for recycling from households, industry and offices and transport to a sorting facility; sorting into paper grades and transport, pulping transportation of pulp to paper production (if not integrated) and paper production. - If the substrate is not paper, take into account the production of all other possible rigid or flexible materials (fabrics, plexiglass, vinyl, etc.). - Production of printing ink or toner. - Production of other materials within the printed products: biopolymers, fossil plastics, varnishes, silicone, etc. - Production of auxiliary products and washing materials for machines, as solvents, minerals, chemicals, etc. - Production of supporting material for printing which depends on the type of print system (such as off-set or rotary printing process) as the aluminium plates for the off-set printing, if applicable. - Production of primary, secondary and tertiary packaging of the final product. - Production of the materials of post printing processes as thread and glue, if applicable. - Used energy in raw materials and materials manufacturing.